This year's host of the competition in Serbia, which will be broadcast on Prva Television, is the City of Bor. More details soon.

 | 2024 | Budva | Nikšić |

-This year’s television broadcast of the Ritam Evrope competition took place in the packed Mediterranean Sports Center Budva, where 12 cities from Montenegro competed for the prestigious title.
+This year’s Rhythm of Europe television broadcast was held in a packed Nikšić Sports Center, where 14 cities from Montenegro competed for the prestigious title of national champion.

 This year's host of the competition in the Republic of Srpska, which will be broadcast on Radio Television of the Republic of Srpska, is the city of Prnjavor.
 More details will be available soon.